kuletxcore/NeptuniaFPS/README.md

 --------

-# WE're restarting from the ground up in UE4.24.
+# We're restarting from the ground up in UE4.24.

 # Nevermind, we're currently in Hiatus, and KuletXCore has no patrons once again, I guess...so um, help?